Platte County, Nebraska

 Platte County is a county located in the U.S. state of Nebraska.
-As of the 2020 United States census, the population was 34,296.
-Its county seat is Columbus.
-The county was created in 1855.
+As of the 2020 census, the population was 34,296, and was estimated to be 35,649 in 2025, making it the eighth-most populous county in Nebraska.
+The county seat and the largest city is Columbus.

-Platte County comprises the Columbus, NE Micropolitan Statistical Area.
+Platte County comprises the Columbus, NE Micropolitan area.

-In the Nebraska license plate system, Platte County is represented by the prefix 10 (it had the 10th-largest number of vehicles registered in the state when the license plate system was established in 1922).
+In the Nebraska license plate system, Platte County was represented by the prefix "10" (as it had the 10th-largest number of vehicles registered in the state when the license plate system was established in 1922).

 History

-Platte County was officially established in 1856 and the board of commissioners had its first meeting the following year.
+Platte County was created on January 26, 1856.
+The board of commissioners had its first meeting the following year.

 Platte County had its first presumptive case of COVID-19 in late March 2020.
-As of Oct.
-3, 2021, one in seven residents of the county have tested positive for COVID-19 and 40% of all residents are vaccinated.
+As of October 3, 2021, one in seven residents of the county have tested positive for COVID-19 and 40% of all residents are vaccinated.

 Geography

+According to the United States Census Bureau, the county has a total area of 684.590 sqmi, of which 675.118 sqmi is land and 9.472 sqmi (1.38%) is water.
+It is the 42nd-largest county in Nebraska by total area.

 The Platte River flows eastward along the south line of Platte County.
 The Loup River also flows eastward and east-southeastward through the lower section of the county, discharging into the Platte River near Columbus.
 The Platte County terrain consists of low rolling hills, largely devoted to agriculture, sloping to the east-southeast.

-The county has an area of 685 sqmi, of which 674 sqmi is land and 11 sqmi (1.5%) is water.